 “They were detained and being interrogated for breaking the Taliban music ban rule,” he said “This incident comes a day after GDI officials warned local media outlets on breaking the ban on music”

 Taliban have banned music and female voices on television and radio channels following the takeover of Afghanistan in August last year.

-Two days ago, Taliban intelligence men raided the house of Mirwais Atal, news director of Zma radio in Kandahar, and arrested him over a post on his Facebook page criticizing Taliban’s ban on girls’ access to schools.
+Two days ago, Taliban intelligence men raided the house of Mirwais Atal, news director of Zma radio in Kandahar, and arrested him over a post on his Facebook page criticizing the Taliban’s ban on girls’ access to schools.

-On March 23, the Taliban administration in Afghanistan has announced that girls’ high schools will be closed, hours after they reopened for the first time in nearly seven months.
+On March 23, the Taliban administration in Afghanistan announced that girls’ high schools will be closed, hours after they reopened for the first time in nearly seven months.
 The backtracking by the Taliban means female students above the sixth grade will not be able to attend school.

 AFJC said: “The arbitrary arrest of media workers in Kandahar by the Taliban is unjustifiable and against the Afghan media law.
-While we call on Taliban for the mediate release of detainees, we urge the Taliban to stop repression of media and journalists" “Such escalating attacks on journalists are a grave threat to the right to press freedom in Afghanistan.”
+While we call on the Taliban for the mediate release of detainees, we urge the Taliban to stop repression of media and journalists" “Such escalating attacks on journalists are a grave threat to the right to press freedom in Afghanistan.”

 According to the AFJC’s data, at least 80 instances of detention of journalists by forces since the Taliban take over in August 2021.